gitlabhq/gitlabhq/doc/project_services/jira.md

 By now you should have [configured JIRA](#configuring-jira) and enabled the [JIRA service in GitLab](#configuring-gitlab).
-If everything is set up correctly you should be able to reference JIRA issues and close JIRA issues by just mentioning their ID in GitLab commits and merge requests.
+If everything is set up correctly you should be able to reference and close JIRA issues by just mentioning their ID in GitLab commits and merge requests.

 ### Referencing JIRA Issues